Assassin's Creed: Brotherhood: Multiplayer

 Assassin's Creed: Brotherhood is the first game in the main series to feature a multiplayer mode.
 The players are Templars in training at an Abstergo facility.
 They use the animi (plural for animus) seen at the beginning of Assassin's Creed II to access memories of old Templars and acquire their skills using the "bleeding effect".
 There are eight game modes (Wanted, Alliance, Manhunt, Chest Capture, Advanced Wanted, Advanced Alliance, Escort, and Assassinate) and different maps, including the areas from the second and the third game like Florence, as well as new maps like Rome, Castel Gandolfo, Siena, and Mont Saint-Michel.
 The gameplay in multiplayer mode is similar to the core gameplay of the series, as players are required to use their assassination and stealth skills.
 The players must hunt down targets while being hunted themselves.
 Players earn points by performing assassinations, defending against pursuers, attaining bonuses or completing mode-specific objectives.
 It also contains a variety of characters, most of which must be unlocked.

 The multiplayer mode also includes a leveling system, which allows players to unlock rewards by earning experience points during the matches and gaining new levels.
 Players can then unlock abilities, perks, and streaks.
 Abilities are active skills, which can be used again only after a cooldown time.
 Perks are passive skills, which can be equipped before the match and they are active all the time.
 Streaks are bonuses awarded for reaching a certain number of successful or failed contracts.
 The multiplayer beta, exclusive to PlayStation 3 users, was announced at E3 2010.
 It began on October 4, 2010, with early access for PlayStation Plus subscribers from September 27, and ended on October 18, 2010.
 Three maps were playable in the beta: Rome, Castel Gandolfo, and Siena.

 Ubisoft announced that the multiplayer servers for Brotherhood, alongside several other of their older titles, would be shut down on September 1, 2022.
 The date was later delayed to October 1, 2022.
-This renders all multiplayer-related achievements and trophies on the original console versions as unobtainable.
+This renders all multiplayer-related achievements and trophies on the original console versions unobtainable.